SFDR Disclaimer

 Following the entry into force of SFDR, MSM has implemented additional reporting requirements from the Fund’s portfolio companies, so that we can have additional granularity on the PAIs of our existing portfolio.
 For the reporting period ended on 31st December 2022, we have collected data referring to the PAIs stated on Table 1 of the SFDR RTS (safe for PAIs 15 to 18, which do not apply to MSM), as well as a selection of PAIs from Tables 2 and 3 of the same Regulation.

-See our detailed 2022 statement on Principal Adverse Impacts of investment decisions on sustainability factors here.
+See our detailed 2023 statement on Principal Adverse Impacts of investment decisions on sustainability factors here.

-The data was collected using Atlas Metrics.
+The data was collected using ApiDay.

 1. an illegal economic activity, i.e. any production, trade or other activity, which is illegal under the laws or regulations applicable to the Fund or the relevant Portfolio Company, including without limitation, human cloning for reproduction purposes;